robmarkcole/HASS-Clarifai/docs/image_processing.clarifai_general.markdown

 ha_release: 0.79
 ---

-The `Clarifai general` image processing platform allows you to classify the contents of images using the [Clarifai](https://www.clarifai.com/) [general image recognition model](https://www.clarifai.com/models/general-image-recognition-model-aaa03c23b3724a16a56b629203edc62c).
-For each configured camera, a sensor is added where the state of the sensor is the most likely concept (objects or ideas) within the camera image.
+The `Clarifai general` image processing platform allows you to identify the contents of images using the [Clarifai](https://www.clarifai.com/) [general image recognition model](https://www.clarifai.com/models/general-image-recognition-model-aaa03c23b3724a16a56b629203edc62c).
+For each configured image source, a sensor is added where the state of the sensor is the most likely concept (objects or ideas) within the camera image.
 A sensor attribute lists all of the identified concepts in the image and their probability in percent (%).
-Optionally you can configure a list of special `concepts` for which an  `image_processing.model_prediction` event is fired when the concept is detected in an image.
+Optionally you can configure a list of special `concepts` for which an  `image_processing.model_prediction` event is fired when the concept is detected.

 This platform requires you to create an account with [Clarifai documentation](https://www.clarifai.com/pricing) and configure an `api_key`.
 The Community developer account (no charge) allows 5000 classifications per month.